All Episodes

 It seems that here's what he wrote.

-Seems that students are fairly aware of the nuclear problem, and it makes for an underlying frustration.
+It seems that students are fairly aware of the nuclear problem, and it makes for an underlying frustration.

-We try to we try to talk to that frustration.
+We try to talk to that frustration.

-Consequently, the thrust of ARA is towards generating dialogue which will give people a national handle or rational handle on this subject.
+Consequently, the thrust of ARA is towards generating dialogue, which will give people a national handle or rational handle on this subject.

 This includes bringing in speakers like Daniel Ellsberg to campus, publishing fact sheets compiled by interested faculty.

-So here's Obama who couldn't wait to bring Ellsberg to the Columbia campus in 83.
+So here's Obama, who couldn't wait to bring Ellsberg to the Columbia campus in 83.

 Ellsberg, who had leaked the Pentagon papers about the Vietnam War, he is all for leaking documents back then to undermine the U.S. military.